thrilliams/leaving-earth/README.md

 ### planned features

--   add verbose & contextual logging for relevant changes to game state
+-   ~~add verbose & contextual logging for relevant changes to game state~~ done! structurally mostly a thing from laika
--   modularize expansion features and allow dynamically loading them at setup
+-   ~~modularize expansion features and allow dynamically loading them at setup~~ done! typing is slightly looser now as a consequence but most major functionality is unchanged thanks to our robust suite of helper functions
-    -   mercury the first of these to expirement with dynamic type adaptation for the environment of the game
+    -   ~~mercury the first of these to expirement with dynamic type adaptation for the environment of the game~~ done! honestly not that many changes were made here. this mini-expansion adds one maneuver, three locations, one component definition, and three missions. that's ok
     -   outer planets and stations afterward as they each make more substantive rules changes that would require modifications to the structure of the state rather than just the content of it